wangwenyou/obsidian-work-logger/README.md

 #### 5. Export
 In the report modal, click the **copy icon** to paste the time statistics table directly into Excel or Google Sheets.

+#### 6. Monthly Timeline View
+Click on the **Weekly Timeline** section at the bottom of the calendar view to open a detailed Monthly Timeline.
+In this view, you can click on any day card to open the corresponding daily note file.

 ## ⚙️ Settings